pydicom/pydicom/doc/old/working_with_pixel_data.rst

   ds.save_as("temp.dcm")

 Some changes may require other DICOM tags to be modified.
-For example, if the image size is reduced (e.g. a :math:`512 \times 512` image is collapsed to :math:`256 \times 256`) then ``Rows`` and ``Columns`` should be set appropriately.
+For example, if the image size is reduced (e.g. a :math:`512 \times 512` image is shrunk to :math:`256 \times 256`) then ``Rows`` and ``Columns`` should be set appropriately.
 You must explicitly set these yourself; *pydicom* does not do so automatically.